robertmartin8/PyPortfolioOpt/README.md

 - There is no point in portfolio optimisation unless it can be practically applied to real asset prices.
 - Everything that has been implemented should be tested.
 - Inline documentation is good: dedicated (separate) documentation is better.
 The two are not mutually exclusive.
 - Formatting should never get in the way of good code: because of this I have deferred **all** formatting decisions to [Black](https://github.com/ambv/black).
-Initially some of its decisions irritated me, but it is extremely consistent and actually quite elegant.
+Initially, some of its decisions irritated me, but it is extremely consistent and actually quite elegant.

 ## Advantages over existing implementations

 - Includes both classical methods (Markowitz 1952), and more recent developments (covariance shrinkage), as well as experimental features such as L2-regularised weights.
 - Native support for pandas dataframes: easily input your daily prices data.
-- Clear and comprehensive documentation, hosted on readthedocs (coming soon)
+- Clear and comprehensive documentation, hosted on ReadTheDocs (coming soon)
 - Extensive practical tests, which use real-life data.
 - Easy to combine with your own proprietary strategies and models.
 - Robust to missing data, and price-series of different lengths (e.g FB data only goes back to 2012, whereas AAPL data goes back to 1980).

 ## An overview of classical portfolio optimisation methods

 Harry Markowitz's 1952 paper is the undeniable classic, which turned portfolio optimisation from an art into a science.
-The key insight is that by combining assets with different expected returns and volatilities, one can decide on a matehmatically optimal allocation, which can efficiently minimise the risk for a target return – the set of all such optimal portfolios is referred to as the **efficient frontier**.
+The key insight is that by combining assets with different expected returns and volatilities, one can decide on a mathematically optimal allocation which minimises the risk for a target return – the set of all such optimal portfolios is referred to as the **efficient frontier**.

 Although much development has been made in the subject, more than half a century later, Markowitz's core ideas are still fundamentally important, and see daily use in many portfolio management firms.
-The main drawback of mean variance optimisation is that the theoretical treatment requires knowledge of the expected returns and the future risk-characteristics (covariance) of the assets.
+The main drawback of mean-variance optimisation is that the theoretical treatment requires knowledge of the expected returns and the future risk-characteristics (covariance) of the assets.
 Obviously, if we knew the expected returns of a stock life would be much easier, but the whole game is that stock returns are notoriously hard to forecast.
 As a substitute, we can derive estimates of the expected return and covariance based on historical data – though we do lose the theoretical guarantees provided by Markowitz, the closer our estimates are to the real values, the better our portfolio will be.

 Thus this project provides four major sets of functionality (though of course they are intimately related)